 Selected cases on sex discrimination in the workplace

-Sex discrimination occurs when someone is unfairly disadvantaged for reasons relating to their gender.
-Although illegal in the UK for many years, with the law now being incorporated into the Equality Act 2010, sex discrimination remains an issue.
-The number of women in senior roles is a key challenge for organisations, and discrimination against women on pregnancy or maternity grounds appears to be increasing.
-Protection against discrimination on the grounds of gender reassignment is also part of the Equality Act.
+Sex discrimination occurs when someone is unfairly disadvantaged for reasons relating to their sex.
+Although illegal in the UK for many years, the law is now incorporated into the Equality Act 2010.
+Sex discrimination continues to be an issue, for example, sexual harassment and pregnancy and maternity discrimination remain serious problems, and low numbers of women in senior roles is a key challenge for many organisations.

 Such discrimination can:

 - result in failure to consider skills-based abilities, potential and experience

 - result in significant legal costs, compensation and settlements paid to avoid defending expensive discrimination claims.